Campaign of the Month: August 2014

 Military Disposition: Standing army of 480 city guards, responsible for maintaining the wall watch, keeping law and order in the city, and patrolling the outlying roads and villages.
 Since the troubles began, the size of the city guards has almost doubled, both at the insistence of Commander Theoderich and because many young men have lost home and family to the raids of the hated Cumans.
 This force is commanded by Kapitan Adolfus Ritter von Ballenstedt, who is ably assisted by Leutnants Heinricus Ritter, Charles Ritter, Abram Ritter, Dieter Ritter & Gebhard Ritter.
 73 of these guards are veteran light cavalry of Pecheneg, Vlach and Bulgar extraction who have gained an excellent reputation for being able to counter Cuman tactics with their own.
 The town guard is funded by tolls on the passes south-east and south-west of the city, as well as a gate toll and land taxes.

 The Corona militia is funded by the guild and trade taxes.
-It can be turned out in times of crisis, and consists of 1020 able-bodied men that are required to practice each saturday out of each month, as well as a further 94 men of the retinues of the landed knights.
+It can be turned out in times of crisis, and consists of 1020 able-bodied men that are required to practice one Saturday out of each month (or every Saturday in times of crisis), as well as a further 94 men of the retinues of the landed knights.
 Kronstadt has a total of 10 landed knights in her service, with a further 5 knights attached to their retinues or that of the Burgrave.
 Of course, as the Burgrave is the feudal vassal of the Commander, his men are also beholden to the Teutons.
 Furthermore, only half of these knights are seasoned veterans, as 7 excellent knights and many of their men lost their lives attempting to ward the city against Cuman raids between 1209 and 1211.

 In general, at city expense regular guardsmen are garbed in leather armour, a light kettle helmet, a kite shield, a dagger, a club and a spear.
 A number of crossbow squads also exist.
 Officers and knights will typically be outfitted with a haubergeon over a gambeson, and will usually carry a sidearm rather than a spear.
 Several of the wealthiest knights of the city, including captain and his lieutenants, actually own full mail, although they seldom wear it unless expecting battle.